 If the computers creating the load are in different regions, you can measure how well your server works with clients from these regions.
 This also creates a more realistic test.
 All users are unlikely to access your server from one computer, so running distributed tests makes the simulation closer to actual user behavior.

-In LoadUI NG, load tests are created on the Distribution page.
+In LoadUI, load tests are created on the Distribution page.

 You can run these tests on any number of Agents (an Agent is a computer running the LoadUI Agent application).

 You can also run a load test from a cloud, for example, by using the Amazon EC2 service.
 In this case, you do not need to support the hardware for your load tests.